apnadkarni/blt/man/vector.rst

    letter indicates the type: "i" for signed, "u" for unsigned, "r" or real.
 The default format is "r16".

-  Reference: This was contributed by Harold Kirsch.
+  Reference: The binary reader was contributed by Harold Kirsch.

 *vecName* **clear**
   Clears the element indices from the array variable associated with